VinayShetyeOfficial/ai-image-generator/README.md

 - **Textual Input for Image Generation:** Users can input descriptive text to generate images.
 - **Diverse Image Styles:** The AI can produce a wide range of image styles, catering to various artistic preferences.
 - **OpenAI Model Integration:** Harnesses the power of OpenAI's image generation model for high-quality results.
-- **Responsive Design:** Ensures a consistent experience across different devices and screen sizes.
+- **Responsive Design:** Ensures a consistent experience across different devices and screen sizes

-## Personalization

-The application offers a high degree of personalization, allowing users to guide the image generation process with their unique descriptions, resulting in custom images that reflect their vision.

 ## Development Opportunities